Can Character-based Language Models Improve Downstream Task Performance in Low-Resource and Noisy Language Scenarios?: Discussion

-However, one could question the usefulness of such Character-BERT based models if small Bert-based models were available on the same domain.
-To build an answer to that question, we conducted a quick set of experiments comparing our characterBert model trained on 1\% of Oscar with the off-the-shelf Camembert version trained on 4gb of the Oscar corpus French instance (2.38\% of the full corpus) and which was shown to perform almost as well as the full model \cite{martin-etal-2020-camemBERT} on many downstream tasks.
-Both models were fined-tuned according to our MODEL+Task architecture on either the \crapbank or the Sequoia treebank, allowing us to evaluate their in-domain and out-of-domain performance.
-Results on Table~\ref{tab:4gbvsChar} confirm the effectiveness of our characterBert model with overall better results than CamemBERT\textsubscript{4gb} in the in-domain scenario and similar, if not slightly better in the out-of-domain scenario, except for the labeled attachment score (75.83 vs 75.39).
-The fact that CamemBERT\textsubscript{4gb} was trained on more than twice as much data and with 200k pre-training steps while the characterBert \draftreplace{pretraining}{pre-training} stopped below 20k steps probably explains this small discrepancy but further investigations are needed with a fully parallel setting where both characterBert and CamemBERT are pretrained on the same amount of data and the same hyper-parameters.
-The \draftreplace{take home }{take-home} message from \draftreplace{these}{this} in-domain experiments is that CharacterBert seems to be able to better capture at least some of the UGC idiosyncracies that are prevalent in the \crapbank \cite{seddah2012french} than its Bert-based counterparts.
-This was also shown by \newcite{RosalesNunes_et_al:2021:NoisyUGCTranslation} in the context of character-based neural machine translation.
-Interestingly, their results showed that transformer-based models with subword tokenization also exhibit \draftremove{a} strong robustness to a certain type of lexical noise.
-This behavior has been very recently demonstrated by \cite{ItzhakLevy:2021:SpellingBee} and could explain why the BERT-based models we tested performed so well in our experiments.
-The key seems to be relying on the ability of the subword distribution to model some forms of lexical variations.
-Much more experiments are needed to clearly investigate in what circumstances, besides noisy and resource-scarce scenarios, characterBERT models bring in a decisive advantage.
+However, one could question the usefulness of such CharacterBERT models if small BERT-based models were available in the same domain.
+To build an answer to that question, we conducted a quick set of experiments comparing our CharacterBERT model trained on 1\% of OSCAR with the off-the-shelf Camembert version trained on 4 GB of the OSCAR corpus French instance (2.38\% of the entire corpus), Camembert\textsubscript{4GB}, and which was shown to perform almost as well as the full model \citep{ martin-etal-2020-camemBERT} on many downstream tasks.
+Both models were fine-tuned according to our \modeltask architecture on either the \crapbank or the Sequoia treebank, allowing us to evaluate their in-domain and out-of-domain performance.
+Results on Table~\ref{tab:4gbvsChar} confirm the effectiveness of our CharacterBERT model with very close results to Camembert\textsubscript{4gb} in the in-domain scenario and similar, if not slightly better in the out-of-domain scenario in POS tagging.
+The very good performance of Camembert\textsubscript{4GB} raises some interesting questions.
+The fact that Camembert\textsubscript{4GB} was trained on more than twice as much data and with 100k pre-training steps while the CharacterBERT pre-training stopped below 20k steps probably explains this small discrepancy, but further investigations are needed with a fully parallel setting where both CharacterBERT and Camembert are trained on the same amount of data and the same hyper-parameters.
+Therefore, we trained CamemBERT and CharacterBERT models from scratch on a new 4GB sample from the French OSCAR \textit{21.09} corpus using identical settings and matching training steps to build a more accurate comparison.
+The resulting new version of CamemBERT\textsubscript{4gb} is called Camembert\textsubscript{4gb}V2.
+This parallel setup allows us to directly evaluate the performance of each model under equivalent conditions fine-tuned and tested on \crapbank.
+The results in Table \ref{tab:4gbnew} reveal that CharacterBERT, even with identical training conditions and data size, slightly outperforms Camembert\textsubscript{4gb}V2 across UPOS, UAS, and LAS metrics.
+This observation supports our hypothesis that CharacterBERT’s character-based architecture provides a competitive advantage in managing linguistic variability, making it especially suitable for low-resource and highly variable language scenarios.